SQweb-team/Multipass-SDK-PHP/README.md

 ```

 Make sure it is present on all your pages.
 Most likely you'll just have to add it to your template.

+**If you previously had a SQweb JavaScript tag, make sure to remove it to avoid any conflicts.**

 ###2.
 Checking the credits of your subscribers